deropi/BathyBrooksiSymbionts/README.md

 ## Population structure analysis

-This folder contains R and Python scripts that were used to study symbiont population structure and selective preassure.
+This folder contains R and Python scripts that were used to study symbiont population structure and selective pressure.
 Additionally, you can find a toy example to test the scripts, which is composed by SNVs called in 6 different samples (A-F).
 Note that these analyses are gene-based, thus, the reference sequences and coordinates for the SNVs are based on genes.

 ### Simple example